mlswg/mls-protocol/draft-ietf-mls-protocol.md

 procedures, depending on whether the commit is external or not.
 If the list of proposals is invalid, then the Commit message MUST be rejected as invalid.

-For a regular, i.e. not external, commit the list is invalid if any of the following
+For a regular, i.e. not external, commit the list is invalid if it contains any of the following:
-occurs:

 * It contains an individual proposal that is invalid as specified in {{proposals}}.